EnigmaCurry/dry_agent/README.md

 ## Install dry_agent

-### Create dry_agent user account
+### Create a dedicated user account for dry_agent

-When managing production Docker servers, it is highly recommended that you install `dry_agent` on a secure machine in a dedicated user account (i.e. Not UID=1000 and definitely not UID=1).
-User isolation of privileged systems is a critical layer of self defense.
+If you are managing production Docker servers, it is highly recommended that you install `dry_agent` on a secure machine in a _dedicated_ user account (i.e. Not your normal user account [UID=1000], and definitely not root [UID=1]).
+Rootless Podman offers a lot of security advantages, but only if you do your part and practice user isolation for services.
+This is especially important for protecting the data volumes where `dry_agent` stores things like SSH keys.

-#### User creation on Fedora
+#### User creation (Fedora)

 As root, create the dedicated `dry_agent` user and enable systemd
 lingering: